berlin0308/Side_Project/Image_Process_Widget/README.md

 - "reset," "undo," "redo" buttons - using 'stack' data structure
 - Pop-up MessageBox with process info after the image is saved

+## To let the Widget run...

+- "/Download/OpenCV_HW3.rar" : Unzip, find the executable file in the folder
+- Click "OpenCV_HW3.exe", select an image, enjoy your OpenCV adventure!